maierfelix/nvk/README.md

 ### Flags:
 ````
- -version [-v]: The vulkan version to generate bindings for
+ [-version -v] [version]: The vulkan version to generate bindings for
 ````

 ## Usage: